Everyone's Hero

 Everyone's Hero is a 2006 American animated sports comedy film directed by Christopher Reeve, Daniel St. Pierre and Colin Brady.
-Starring Jake T. Austin, Rob Reiner, William H. Macy, Raven-Symoné and Whoopi Goldberg, along with many others. the film was produced by IDT Entertainment in Toronto with portions outsourced to Reel FX Creative Studios and was distributed domestically by 20th Century Fox.
+Starring Jake T. Austin, Rob Reiner, William H. Macy, Raven-Symoné and Whoopi Goldberg, along with many others.
+The film was produced by IDT Entertainment in Toronto with portions outsourced to Reel FX Creative Studios and was distributed domestically by 20th Century Fox.

 The film was theatrically released on September 15, 2006, to mixed reviews from critics and was a financial flop, earning $16.6 million on a $35 million budget.
 It also marked the final film for Dana Reeve before her death in March 2006, six months before the release of the film; it was dedicated to her and her husband, Christopher Reeve, who co-directed the film.

 Plot

-In 1932 New York City during the Great Depression, Yankee Irving is a 10-year-old baseball fan but is picked on by the other kids for his poor athletic skills.
+In 1932 New York City during the Great Depression, Yankee Irving is a 10-year-old baseball fan who is picked on by the other kids for his poor athletic skills.
 On that day, he finds a talking baseball and he names him Screwie.
 Yankee's father, Stanley, works as a custodian at Yankee Stadium.
 While the two are on the premises, a thief disguised as a security guard steals Babe Ruth's "lucky" bat, Darlin'.
 Stanley is falsely accused of the crime and is temporarily fired until Darlin' can be found.
 After being wrongly blamed for the crime and being sent to his room by his father, Yankee learns that the real thief is Chicago Cubs pitcher Lefty Maginnis.
 Lefty works for the Cubs' general manager Napoleon Cross, who desires to see the Cubs defeat the New York Yankees during the World Series.

-Determined to reclaim the bat and save his family from being evicted and out on the street, Yankee goes to the train station and takes it from Lefty, but fails to get off the train before it takes them to another stop.
-Darlin' also has the ability to talk and urges Yankee to take her back to Babe Ruth in Chicago, where the next World Series game will be played.
-During the trip, Lefty attempts to steal the bat from Yankee during a wild chase.
-Yankee decides to return Darlin' to Babe Ruth, thereby clearing his father's name and saving his job.
-Meanwhile, Stanley (who now regrets being too hard on his son) and Emily (who is very worried about her missing son) start searching for Yankee after discovering that he left home.
-Meanwhile, Yankee meets others who help him in his quest, such as hobos Andy, Louis and Jack, a girl named Marti Brewster, her father, a Negro league pitcher named Lonnie Brewster, who helps him drive to Chicago and teaches Yankee to set his feet right while batting, and Babe Ruth himself.
+Determined to reclaim the bat and save his family from being evicted, Yankee goes to the train station and takes it from Lefty but fails to get off the train before it takes them to another stop.
+Darlin' has the ability to talk and urges Yankee to take her back to Babe Ruth in Chicago, where the next World Series game will be played.
+During the trip, Lefty attempts to steal the bat from Yankee during a chase.
+Yankee decides to return Darlin' to Babe Ruth, clearing his father's name and saving his job.
+Meanwhile, his parents start searching for Yankee after discovering that he left home.
+Yankee meets others who help him in his quest, such as hobos Andy, Louis, and Jack; a girl named Marti Brewster and her father; a Negro league pitcher named Lonnie Brewster, who helps him drive to Chicago and teaches Yankee to set his feet right while batting; and Babe Ruth himself.
 Lefty steals Darlin' and gives her to Cross, who kidnaps Yankee.
 During the game, Cross traps Yankee inside the office and reveals his plans to him.